-1 (A) A completed Uniform Notice of Regulation A - Tier 2 2 Offering form or copies of all documents filed with the 3 Securities and Exchange Commission.
+183 1 (A) A completed Uniform Notice of Regulation A - Tier 2 2 Offering form or copies of all documents filed with the 3 Securities and Exchange Commission.
 4 (B) A consent to service of process on Form U-2 if not filing 5 on the Uniform Notice of Regulation A - Tier 2 Offering form.
 6 The initial notice filing is effective for twelve (12) months from 7 the date of the filing with this state.
-8 (2) For each additional twelve (12) month period in which the 9 same offering is continued, an issuer conducting a Tier 2 offering 10 under federal Regulation A may renew its notice filing by filing, on or before the expiration of the notice filing, the Uniform 11 12 Notice of Regulation A - Tier 2 Offering form marked "renewal" 13 or a cover letter or other document requesting renewal, or both the 14 form and a cover letter or other document.
+8 (2) For each additional twelve (12) month period in which the 9 same offering is continued, an issuer conducting a Tier 2 offering 10 under federal Regulation A may renew its notice filing by filing, 11 on or before the expiration of the notice filing, the Uniform 12 Notice of Regulation A - Tier 2 Offering form marked "renewal" 13 or a cover letter or other document requesting renewal, or both the 14 form and a cover letter or other document.
 15 (3) An issuer may increase the amount of securities offered in this 16 state by submitting a Uniform Notice of Regulation A - Tier 2 17 Offering form marked "amendment" or other document describing 18 the transaction.
 19 (f) At the time of the filing of the information prescribed in 20 subsection (a) or (b), the issuer shall pay to the commissioner a fee of 21 nine hundred dollars (\$900).
 If the notice filing is withdrawn or 22 otherwise terminated, the commissioner shall retain the fee.
 23 (g) Except for a federal security under Section 18(b)(1) of the 24 Securities Act of 1933 (15 U.S.C.
+77r(b)(1)), if the commissioner finds 25 that there is a failure to comply with a notice or fee requirement of this

-77r(b)(1)), if the commissioner finds 25 that there is a failure to comply with a notice or fee requirement of this 26 section, the commissioner may issue a stop order suspending the offer 27 and sale of a federal covered security in this state.
-If the deficiency is 28 corrected, the stop order is void as of the time of its issuance and no 29 penalty may be imposed by the commissioner.
-30 SECTION 195.
-IC 24-4.5-5-204, AS AMENDED BY P.L.159-2017, 31 SECTION 17, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 32 UPON PASSAGE]: Sec.
-204. Debtor's Right to Rescind Certain 33 Transactions - (1) A violation by a creditor of Section 125 of the 34 Consumer Credit Protection Act (as defined in IC 24-4.5-1-302) 35 concerning the debtor's right to rescind a transaction that is a consumer 36 credit sale or a consumer loan constitutes a violation of IC 24-4.5.
-A 37 creditor may not accrue interest during the period when a consumer 38 loan may be rescinded under Section 125 of the Consumer Credit 39 Protection Act (15 U.S.C.
+(g) Except for a federal security under Section 18(b)(1) of the Securities Act of 1933 (15 U.S.C.
+77r(b)(1)), if the commissioner finds that there is a failure to comply with a notice or fee requirement of this section, the commissioner may issue a stop order suspending the offer and sale of a federal covered security in this state.
+If the deficiency is corrected, the stop order is void as of the time of its issuance and no penalty may be imposed by the commissioner.

+SECTION 195.
+IC 24-4.5-5-204, AS AMENDED BY P.L.159-2017, SECTION 17, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
+204. Debtor's Right to Rescind Certain Transactions - (1) A violation by a creditor of Section 125 of the Consumer Credit Protection Act (as defined in IC 24-4.5-1-302) concerning the debtor's right to rescind a transaction that is a consumer credit sale or a consumer loan constitutes a violation of IC 24-4.5.
+A creditor may not accrue interest during the period when a consumer loan may be rescinded under Section 125 of the Consumer Credit Protection Act (15 U.S.C.
 1635).

-40 (2) A creditor must make available for disbursement the proceeds of a transaction subject to subsection (1) on the later of:
+(2) A creditor must make available for disbursement the proceeds of a transaction subject to subsection (1) on the later of: